 ALSO READHC issues show cause notice to Ghaziabad CBI court judge 128 Ghaziabad schools remain closed on fee hike issue Ghaziabad Audi mishap: Police to record statement of car owner SP youth wing leader arrested in cheating case: Delhi Police Constable killed as truck hits him on Jaipur-Delhi highway

+A Delhi court has granted anticipatory bail to a broker for allegedly cheating a woman by withdrawing cheques issued by her to a real estate firm for purchasing a farmhouse in Jaipur.
 Additional Sessions Judge R L Meena directed that the man, a Ghaziabad resident, not be arrested till the next date of hearing on June 20 after his counsel said that both the parties are likely to reach a settlement through mediation.
+"Heard.